Kendall Francois: Murders

-Francois' first three victims were sex workers for whom Francois was a repeat customer.
-They also all shared similar physical appearances: white, slight build, dark hair.
+Francois's first three victims were sex workers and repeat customers of his.
+They shared similar physical appearances: white, slight build, and dark hair.
 He picked up his first victim, 30-year-old Wendy Meyers, at the local Valley Rest Motel on October 24, 1996.
-During sex, Francois began choking her.
-Once she fell unconscious, Francois drowned Meyers in a bathtub.
-A month later (November 29), he killed 29-year-old prostitute Gina Barone in his car.
-Days later, he claimed his third victim, Catherine "Cathy" Marsh, who was pregnant at the time of her murder.
-He placed all three bodies side by side in the attic of his home on 99 Fulton Avenue, in which Francois lived with his parents and younger sister.
+During sex, Francois began choking her; once she fell unconscious, he drowned Meyers in a bathtub.
+A month later, on November 29, he killed 29-year-old Gina Barone in his car.
+Days later, he killed his third victim, Catherine "Cathy" Marsh, who was pregnant at the time.
+He placed all three bodies side by side in the attic of his home at 99 Fulton Avenue, where Francois lived with his parents and younger sister.

-Marsh was not reported missing until March 7, 1997, by which time Francois had already claimed his fourth and fifth victims, 47-year-old Kathleen Hurley and 29-year-old Mary Healey Giaccone.
-(Giaccone was not reported missing until November 13, 1997.)
-Poughkeepsie Police Department Detective Bill Siegrist began investigating with the Neighborhood Recovery Unit (the department's narcotics unit), where he learned that some of the Main Street prostitutes complained about a local man (Francois) who was rough with the girls and was violent during sex.
+Marsh was not reported missing until March 7, 1997, by which time Francois had already killed his fourth and fifth victims, 47-year-old Kathleen Hurley and 29-year-old Mary Healey Giaccone.
+Giaccone was not reported missing until November 13, 1997.
+Poughkeepsie Police Department Detective Bill Siegrist began investigating with the Neighborhood Recovery Unit (the department's narcotics unit), where he learned that some of the Main Street prostitutes had complained about a local man (Francois) who was rough with them and violent during sex.

-Detectives began surveilling Francois' home and had a wired prostitute meet with Francois.
-Little useful information was obtained; however, they noticed that Francois had a routine: mornings he would use the family car to drive his mother to her place of work at a nearby psychiatric center, where she was a nurse, after which he would cruise the streets of downtown Poughkeepsie.
+Detectives began surveilling Francois's home and had a wired prostitute meet with him.
+Little useful information was obtained; however, they noticed that Francois had a routine: in the mornings, he would use the family car to drive his mother to her place of work at a nearby psychiatric center, where she was a nurse, after which he would cruise the streets of downtown Poughkeepsie.

-In early January 1998, Poughkeepsie police interviewed Francois about the missing women, but they gained no useful information.
-However, later that month, Francois was arrested for assaulting a prostitute in his room after a dispute over money.
-Francois punched her in the face, knocking her down onto the bed, then got on top of her and choked her with his bare hands.
-Francois was arrested, and on May 5, he pled guilty to third-degree assault, a misdemeanor for which he spent 15 days in jail.
+In early January 1998, Poughkeepsie police interviewed Francois about the missing women but gained no useful information.
+Later that month, he was arrested for assaulting a prostitute in his room after a dispute over money.
+Francois punched her in the face, knocking her onto the bed, then got on top of her and choked her with his bare hands.
+On May 5, he pleaded guilty to third-degree assault, a misdemeanor that resulted in a 15-day sentence.

-In June 1998 Francois claimed his sixth confirmed victim, 51-year-old Sandra Jean French.
-She was reported missing on June 12 in Dover, New York.
-Her car was found abandoned in Poughkeepsie, three blocks from the Francois home.
+In June 1998, Francois killed his sixth confirmed victim, 51-year-old Sandra Jean French.
+She was reported missing on June 12 in Dover, New York, and her car was found abandoned in Poughkeepsie, three blocks from the Francois home.
 On August 26, 25-year-old Catina Newmaster vanished.
-Like all of Francois' other victims, she was white, slight of build, brown hair, and was last seen in downtown Poughkeepsie.
+Like all of Francois's other victims, she was white, slight of build, with brown hair, and was last seen in downtown Poughkeepsie.